singnet/dev-portal/tutorials/client/java/index.md

     new OnDemandPaymentChannelPaymentStrategy(sdk, 40320, 100);
 ```

-`sdk.newServiceClient()` call opens a gRPC connection to the service client:
+`sdk.newServiceClient()` call opens a gRPC connection to the service client.

 ```java
 ServiceClient serviceClient = sdk.newServiceClient("example-org",